-As described in Section 4.8 above, the DSCR for CSA 1 portfolio fell below 1.50 in the third quarter of 2018 but remained above the default threshold of 1.20.
-As of September 30, 2020, the DSCR for CSA 1 again exceeded 1.50.
+As described in Section 4.9 above, the DSCR for CSA 1 portfolio fell below 1.50 in the fourth quarter of 2021 but remained above the default threshold of 1.20.
+The DSCR for CSA 1 exceeded 1.50 again in the third quarter of 2022 and remained above 1.50 in the fourth quarter of 2022.
 Under the terms of the CSA 1 loan, when the DSCR is 1.50 or greater, a reserve of three months principal and interest is set aside.
 When the DSCR falls below 1.50 (but is still above 1.20), additional funds are deposited into the reserve account, increasing the reserve amount to cover six months principal and interest.